Whistling Birds Gauntlet Darts guide

 • Mechanical assembly only

 The gearbox houses the servo, gear train, wiring harness, microcontroller, speaker, and battery — all in the space that fits inside your gauntlet.
 Each component installs in sequence.
-Wires must be routed before sections close, and the gear timing must be verified before the cover goes on.
+Wires must be routed before sections close, and the gear timing must be verified before the servo clip goes on.

 Servo Gear